mtlynch/mtlynch.io/content/retrospectives/2022/11/index.md

 ### My ideal 3PL vendor

 There's a wide spectrum of options for 3PL vendors.
-At one end is the giant corporate machine vendors like Amazon FBA.
-Those vendors are probably good if you have thousands of products and hundreds of daily orders. but they're impersonal and highly automated, so you have to adapt to their rigid processes.
+At one end are the giant corporate machine vendors like Amazon FBA.
+Those vendors are probably good if you have thousands of products and hundreds of daily orders, but they're impersonal and highly automated, so you have to adapt to their rigid processes.

 I've heard horror stories from other founders who used Amazon FBA and saw Amazon discard huge amounts of their inventory without justification or freeze $100k+ in funds for months.
 So, Amazon is the exact opposite of what I want in a 3PL vendor.